downloadpgm/spark_external_shuffle_service_on_yarn_cluster/README.md

-# Spark dynamic allocation on YARN cluster in Docker
+# Spark external shuffle service on YARN cluster in Docker

 Apache Spark is an open-source, distributed processing system used for big data workloads.